-In this section, we assume that $M$ is a hypersurface in $\mathbb{H}^{2} \times \mathbb{H}^{2}$ with constant principal curvatures and constant product angle function $|C|<1$.
-By Lemma \ref{lemma:2.1}, it holds $AV=0$.
-In the following, we give a useful lemma, which will be used later.
+In this section, we study the hypersurfaces of $\mathbb{H}^{2} \times \mathbb{H}^{2}$ with constant principal curvatures and constant product angle function $C$.
+When $C^2\neq 1$ holds on such hypersurfaces, by Remark \ref{rem:2.1}, we have $AV=0$.
+Then, we give the following lemma, which will be used later.